Hien-Trinh/charity-lookup/README.md

 #### Global Giving API

-The Global Giving organization developed an Application Programming Interface (API) – software for applications to communicate with each other – that shares information about charity movements worldwide.
+The Global Giving organization developed an Application Programming Interface (API) – software for applications to communicate with each other – that shares information about charity movements worldwide<sup>[[8]](https://www.globalgiving.org/api/)</sup>.

 #### MongoDB
+MongoDB is a document database for non-relational database stored in JSON (Javascript Object Notation) format<sup>[[9]](https://www.interviewbit.com/blog/mongodb-vs-mysql/)</sup>.
+As my solution does not require relational database and is build using Javascript, it's more beneficial to use mongoDB for it's speed, scalability, and formatting instead of SQL database programs.

 ### Success Criteria